HalkowichJasperSA/labs/lists/README.md

 This is called **iterating** through a list.

-However, in Python, there's a much easier way to loop through a list:
+However, in Python, there's a much easier way to loop through a list.
+You can get the same result with:

 ```python
 for item in colors:
     print(item)
 ```

-Rather than using the index and counting your way through, you can loop through the items in the list directly.
+As you can see, rather than using the index and counting your way through, you can loop through the items in the list directly.

 {% next %}